 - a.
 Glyph Image: Each proposed ideograph must be accompanied by a corresponding 128 x 128 bitmap file in Song or Ming style.
-The file name should be the same as the Source ID (defined below in Section 2.2.3.) with .bmp as its file extension. - b.
+The file name should be the same as the source reference (defined below in Section 2.2.1.d.(5).a) with .bmp as its file extension. - b.
 TrueType Font (optional): TrueType font availability is highly recommended although not necessary.
 Font specification can be found under point 5 of A.1.
-Submitter's Responsibilities in Annex A (url:http://std.dkuug.dk/jtc1/sc2/wg2/docs/principles.html).
+Submitter's Responsibilities in Annex A of the Principles and Procedures for UCS provided by WG22.
 The IRG at certain stage of project development will set a deadline for TrueType font submission.